How to Can Tomatoes

 - Shallow pot for blanching

-Place the lids in simmering water for 10 minutes.
+Place the lids in simmering water for 10 minutes, though the manufacturers are saying that you can skip this step now.
 I don’t bother sanitizing the rings as they don’t come into contact with food; simply wash as needed.

 Next, prep the canner and the jars.